microsoft/LightGBM/docs/FAQ.md

 ### Python-package

-- **Question 1**: I see error messages like this when install from github using `python setup.py install`.
+- **Question 1**: I see error messages like this when install from GitHub using `python setup.py install`.

     ```
     error: Error: setup script specifies an absolute path: